 The countries suffer from extremely high levels of corruption, organized crime, violence, abuse and drug trafficking.
 The US state department reports that 90% of all illegal drugs in North America pass through Central America.
 The justice system moved from inquisitorial to adversarial in the 1990s but criminal justice systems in the region remain dysfunctional, under-resourced and lacking in cooperation between countries.

 The current project focuses on forming partnerships across the region, promoting evidence sharing between countries (anti-corruption and criminal analysis), carrying out regional training and seminars, increasing access to anti-crime equipment and building on JES's previous work in the region.

 JES has carried out numerous projects in Guatemala, working in a local and a national context before expanding to Honduras and El Salvador.
 (See Previous Projects, below).

-Our current three year Strengthening Criminal Investigations and Evidence Sharing in Central America project is funded by ACCBP (Anti-Crime Capacity Building Program of Global Affairs Canada) and started in October 2017.
+Our current three year Strengthening Criminal Investigations and Evidence Sharing in Central America project, which started in October 2017, is funded by the Anti-Crime Capacity Building Program of Global Affairs Canada (ACCBP).

 The immediate outcomes of the project include increased knowledge on the part of police, prosecutors, analysts, and justices of the peace in the following areas: Criminal Intelligence Analysis; Major Case Management; Oral Trial Procedures; and Special Methods of Investigation (forensic video analysis and forensic investigative techniques); as well as increased fingerprints and ballistic evidence sharing across the Central American region; and increased access to anti-crime equipment